fingersfive/SelfDrive_P1/README.md

             # find x when y at perspective limit - point 1 = (x, 390)
             x_middle = int((350 - intercept)/gradient)

-## Found was getting some lines with zero gradient (vertical) hence
+## Found was getting some lines with zero gradient (horizontal) hence the following (this probably due to other settings?)
 if gradient == 0:
      continue